AmpersandJS/ampersand-state/README.md

 * If `setOnce` is `true`, then you'll be able to set property only once.
     * If the property has a `default`, and you don't set the value initially, the property will be permanently set to the default value.
     * If the property doesn't have a `default`, and you don't set the value initially, it can be set later, but only once.
+* If `test` function is passed, then a negative validation test will be executed every time this property is about to be set.
+If the validation passes, the function must return `false` to tell **State** to go ahead and set the value.
+Otherwise, it should return a `string` with the error message describing the validation failure.
+In this case **State** will throw a `TypeError` with `"Property '<property>' failed validation with error: <errorMessage>"`.

 Trying to set a property to an invalid type will throw an error.